Tasouken/Tasouken/README.md

 ## ◢◤◢◤ Support ◢◤◢◤

-[新book](https://seikyu.atabook.org/) — If you value my portfolio, consider leaving me nice comments or linking my button to your website.
-Feel free to hotlink, but it ain't recommended because the link might break.
+[新book](https://seikyu.atabook.org/) — If you value my portfolio, consider leaving me nice comments or linking my button to your website or page.

 <hr>